 - Is it Search Engine Friendly?

-- The message the image passes across to your readers.
+- What message does the image pass across to your readers?

 - Can it be a selling point for your blog post?

-- How does it beautify your blog post?
+- How does it beautify your post?
 (Though, it’s not always about beauty but quality.
 In other news, an image of great quality should be beautiful.)

-Having sketched out a few things to consider before picking the right blog post image, let’s go over The first three a little further, learning one step at a time.
+Having sketched out a few things to consider before picking the right blog post images, let’s go over The first three a little further, learning one step at a time.

 What is Your Blog Post All About?

 While writing a blog post, you should always go for images that correlate with what you are writing about.
 I wouldn’t expect to read an article about law and order then get presented with the picture of a lady on a wedding dress.
-Definitely, that will be way out of point and overly, such picture is useless to your blog post.
+Definitely, that would be way out of point and overly, such picture is useless to your blog post.

 It’s better to leave a post empty than add images or pictures that do not pass tangible messages across or add meaning to an article.

-If you’ve added a good image to your post that doesn’t correlate to what you’ve written, thus adds no meaning to your blog post, then that picture is in the wrong place!
+If you’ve added a good image to your post that doesn’t correlate with what you’ve written, that picture is in the wrong place!

 How Great Is The Picture Quality?

 Like I said earlier, beautiful blog post images should definitely be of great quality.
-Therefore, while you take pictures or scout for images, make sure to take the best shot, or choose the best image.
+Therefore, while you take pictures or scout for images, make sure to take the best shot, or choose the best picture.

-Generally, your picture should not go below excellent but while you settle for less than excellent, avoid low quality pictures.
+Generally, your picture should not go below excellent but while you settle for less than excellent, avoid low quality photos.
 A bad photo can go a long way in ruining your amazing blog post.
 So be choosy and selective.

 How to Get Blog Post Images of Great Quality